adlnet/xapi-profiles/xapi-profiles-structure.md

 These Concepts are just literal xAPI Activity definitions the profile wants to provide for use.
 This is the profile's canonical version of the Activity.

-When using the Activity, a Statement MUST use the `@id` for the Activity `id`, and MUST NOT include `@context` in the Activity definition.

-Except for `@context`, the activityDefinition in this Concept MUST be a legal xAPI Activity Definition.

-All other properties of the activityDefinition are considered part of the definition.
-A Learning Record Provider sending a Statement using the Activity:
-* SHOULD either not include the definition or include all properties given here in the definition.
-* if included, the properties SHOULD be exactly as given in the Profile, except for `name` and `description` and other Language Maps.
-* Language Maps SHOULD only include languages appropriate to the situation.
-* Language Maps MAY include languages not present in the profile yet.

-Due to restrictions in JSON-LD, all extensions in the Activity definition that do not have primitive values (string, number, boolean, null, or arrays thereof) MUST include a JSON-LD @context in the top-level object, or in every top-level object if array-valued.

 Name | Values
 ---- | ------